xiaotojohn/steamproject/readme.md

+## Overview
 Research Project By xiaotojohn.
 Analysis of the top 3000 most owned games based on their historical prices.
-Rank based on steamspy.com
-Historical prices from isthereanydeal.com (ITAD)
+Rank based on steamspy.com Historical prices from isthereanydeal.com (ITAD).

+This analysis aimed at finding the discounting behaviors of popular video games, which will help both game developers and platform managers to understand the distribution patterns of video games.
+And  consumers with this project may be able to find a optimized strategy to save their money on games.

 ## Workflow(Structure of Report)
 - Data Collection & Organization